 I rang the ice cream man.
 I went along with him and had a go pulling soft serve (not as easy as it looks!).
 I was working two weeks on / two weeks off as a FIFO (fly in, fly out) worker at the time.
 So I started working weekends driving the van when I was on my two weeks off.
 And you know what… BEST JOB EVER!
 Everyone is so happy to see you, laughing, excited… Who doesn’t like ice cream??
 Maria was actually saying I was coming home a really happy man.

 I had been working casually as an ice cream man for a few months when earlier this year the owner offered me the business.
 Maria and I had a long think about it.
-We had some equity in our house and some shares locked up from a bonus scheme at work.
-We decided to re-mortgage the house, sell the shares and buy the business.
+We had some equity in our house.
+We decided to re-mortgage the house and buy the business.
 So now we own an ice cream van!

-Having worked the window I knew the numbers and the ROI (return on investment) on our money would actually be way superior to any share investment or property investment we could ever make.
+Having worked the window I knew the numbers and the ROI (return on investment) on our money would actually be way superior to any other investment we could ever make.

 Would you mind telling us a bit about the financial side of the job-sharing arrangement, your ice cream business and your Semi-Retirement?